nyaaarlathotep/adventofcode/README.md

 Why I passed all the unit tests but can't pass the real users?
 Damn!

 fuuuuuuuuuuuuc, the bitSize!
 Why did it run successfully?
 There are no errors.

+## day 17
+> If you're going to fire a highly scientific probe out of a super cool probe launcher,
+>
+> you might as well do it with style.